gavinbarnard/godot-ai-assistant-hub/README.md

 9. Optionally, if you want the assistant to be able to interact with the code editor, configure quick prompts (see below).

 ### Configuring Quick Prompts and icon ###
-When you create an assistant type a new [Godot Resource](https://docs.godotengine.org/en/stable/tutorials/scripting/resources.html) is created in `res://addons/ai_assistant_hub/assistants/`.
-To add an icon or quick prompts edit the resource by going to folder `res://addons/ai_assistant_hub/assistants/` and double clicking the resource for your assistant type.
-You can also edit its original name and prompt.
-Simply fill up the properties as you prefer.

-Remember the two keywords for Quick Prompts:
+1. Right-click the button for your assistant type, there you can select Edit or Delete.
+2. Select Edit.
+3. In the *Type Icon* property select an image to display in the assistant button.
+(The addon has some icons under `res://addons/ai_assistant_hub/graphics/icons`, you can use those by using a *New AtlasTexture* in this property, loading the icons file in the *Atlas* property of the AtlasTexture, then clicking *Edit Region* to select the icon you want.)
+4. If you click the property *Quick Prompts* you will see an empty array, click *Add Element*, then in the empty slot select *New AIQuickPromptResource*.
+5. Click the new resource to open its properties in the editor.
+6. You will see a few properties:
+    * **Action Name**.
+This name will be displayed in the Quick Prompt button.
+    * **Action Prompt**.
+This is what this prompt will send to the chat.
+There are two keywords:
         * Use `{CODE}` to insert the code currently selected in the editor.
         * Use `{CHAT}` to include the current content of the text prompt.
+    * **Icon**.
+The icon to display in the Quick Prompt button.
+    * **Respose Target**.
+Where should the bot's answer go in Godot's editor.
+    * **Code Placement**.
+Only relevant when the Response Target is the Code Editor.
+    * **Format Response as Comment**.
+Only relevant when the Response Target is the Code Editor.
+Useful when the prompt is used to create inline code documentation.
+7. Once done start a new chat to see the Quick Prompt.

 Experiment and build the right type of assistants for your workflow.